NonRoute/Cinema-Booking/README.md

 <img src="./images/add_showtime1.png" width="600">

-4. The new showtime will added to the theater.
+4. The new showtimes will added to the theater.
 An eye-slash icon indicates that this showtime is not yet released

 <img src="./images/add_showtime2.png" width="600">